ibm-cloud-docs/BlockStorage/accessing-block-storage-windows.md

    ![Settings](/images/Settings.png)
     - On the Local adapter list, select Microsoft iSCSI Initiator.
     - On the Initiator IP list, select the IP address of the host.
-    - On the Target Portal IP list, select the IP of one of the storage device's interfaces.
+    - On the Target Portal IP list, select the IP of one of the storage interfaces.
     - Click **Enable CHAP log on** check box
     - Enter the Name and Target secret values that were obtained from the console and click **OK**.
     - Click **OK** on the Connect To Target window to go back to the Properties window.